Self-marketing is a waste of time?

-- To make yourself popular with the boss: "Actually, you would have to do that ..."
-In such subtle messages, bosses like to hide their wishes.
+- To make yourself popular with the boss: “Actually, you would have to do this…” In such subtle messages, bosses like to hide their wishes.
 Listen - then you will soon be able to read the boss's wishes from his eyes.

 - How to get respect: Whoever says yes and amen to everything is popular, but is neither respected nor promoted.
 Better: Say friendly to exaggerated demands, but definitely no. If you give a good reason for your “no”, you will also have understanding - and respect!

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Book on the topic with discount: This text is also available in book form and you can buy the title here in two languages.
 You can also preview the book first look at and then purchase directly on the book page with a 20 percent member discount.